Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Additional Results for Mean Protection

 \subsection{Results for Different ICLP Covariance}

-We also conduct the experiments under different ICLP covariance kernels.
-We set $\alpha = 5/2$, such that the corresponding RKHS of this kernel is tied to $W_{2}^{3}([0,1])$ and thus $\lambda_j \asymp j^{-6}$, i.e. $\nu = 3$.
+We set the ICLP covariance function as the Mat\'ern kernel with $\alpha = 2.5$, resulting in $\lambda_j \asymp j^{-6}$.
 We repeat the comparison between PSS and PCV and the experiments that compare different mechanisms under different $n$.

-We consider the $e_{i}$ are (1) generated from Gaussian processes with radial basis function kernel and (2) generated from basis expansion with randomly sampled $t$-distributed coefficients.